-A Daily Express journalist (at a time when the Daily Express, under Lord Beaverbrook, was a major national newspaper), he was conscripted into the Army in 1940 and thereafter – out of necessity – made it his main subject, writing numerous articles and books about soldiers’ lives during the Second World War.
+A Daily Express journalist at a time when the Daily Express, under Lord Beaverbrook, was a major national newspaper, Anthony was conscripted into the Army in 1940 and thereafter – out of necessity – made the Army his main subject, writing numerous articles and books about soldiers’ lives during the Second World War.

-After a very unsatisfactory first two years in the Army, he finally got his dream job.
+After a very unsatisfactory first two years, he got his dream job.
 It was at ABCA, the Army Bureau of Current Affairs, which was part of the War Office.
-There, he became both editor and star journalist of ABCA’s fortnightly booklet entitled WAR.
+There, he became editor and star journalist of ABCA’s fortnightly booklet entitled WAR.
 The first issue was on 20 September 1941, and the last, and 97th, issue was on 23 June 1945.